 Weather in Sri Lanka in July

-Sri Lanka is a tropical country located in the southernmost part of Asia which means that the temperatures and humidity levels are high throughout the year.
+Sri Lanka is a tropical country located in the southernmost part of Asia, which means that the temperatures and humidity levels are high throughout the year.
 Unlike most regions, Sri Lanka has two monsoon seasons, affecting two different parts.
-There are the northeast monsoon and the southwest monsoon - both occurring in different months, and various parts of the country.
+There are the northeast monsoon and the southwest monsoon - both occurring in different months and in various parts of the country.

-In July, Sri Lanka experiences the southwest monsoon season which leads to the northeastern parts of the country remaining relatively dry open to exploration.
+In July, Sri Lanka experiences the southwest monsoon season, leading to the northeastern parts of the country, like Trincomalee and Arugam Bay, remaining relatively dry and open to beachy days and outdoor vacations.
 The average temperature during this time is around 30°C, with high levels of humidity.

 Best Places To Visit In Sri Lanka in July